awsdocs/amazon-ses-developer-guide/doc-source/sending-email-list-management.md

 aws sesv2 create-import-job --import-destination ContactListDestination={ContactListName=ExampleContactListName,ContactListImportAction=PUT} --import-data-source S3Url="s3://s3bucket/s3object",DataFormat=CSV
 ```

-### List your contacts to send them emails<a name="configuring-list-management-list-contacts"></a>
+## List management walkthrough with examples<a name="configuring-list-management-list-contacts"></a>

-You can use the [ListContacts](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html) operation to retrieve a list of all your contacts who have subscribed to a particular topic, in conjunction with the [SendEmail](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html) operation, which allows you to send them emails\.
+The following walkthrough provides examples of how you can use list management to list your contacts, utilize `ListManagementOptions` to specify a contact list and topic name in your email, and how to insert unsubscribe links\.

-**To list contacts by using the AWS CLI**
+1. **List contacts by using the AWS CLI** – You can use the [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html) operation to retrieve a list of all your contacts who have subscribed to a particular topic, in conjunction with the [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html) operation, which allows you to send them emails\.

-1. At the command line, enter the following command:
+   At the command line, enter the following command:

    ```
    aws sesv2 list-contacts --cli-input-json file://LIST-CONTACTS-JSON
    ```

-   In the preceding command, replace *LIST\-CONTACTS\-JSON* with the path to your JSON file for your [ListContacts](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html) request\.
+   In the preceding command, replace *LIST\-CONTACTS\-JSON* with the path to your JSON file for your [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_ListContacts.html) request\.

-   An example ListContacts input JSON file for the request is as follows:
+   An example `ListContacts` input JSON file for the request is as follows:

    ```
    {